housecurve/housecurve.github.io/docs/manual/measure_setup.md

 ### Pink Noise
 Pink noise stimulus is provided for interest sake.
 Measurements based on pink noise will have a signal to noise ratio that is lower than sine sweeps.
 The measurement process is identical to sine sweep (this is not a real time analyzer (RTA) mode).

-HouseCurve uses coherent averaging.
+HouseCurve uses coherent averaging when collecting the measurement.
 This has an interesting effect on Pink Noise measurements.
 In a sonically treated room, such as one with sound absorbing panels on the walls, Pink Noise noise measurements will closely match Sine Sweep measurements.
 In a more typical “reflective” room, Pink Noise magnitude measurements tend to be lower above ~2 KHz.
 The degree to which the Pink Noise and Sine Sweep measurements match is an indication of how “dead” the room is.

 ### External Sine Sweep
 This mode also uses a logarithmic sinusoid sweep, but it does not require a connection to the audio system.
 Instead, the test signal must be manually transferred to the audio system (ex: SD card, CD, streaming library).
 The audio system is responsible for playing the test signal and HouseCurve will listen for it when measure is tapped.

 The test signal can be exported to a WAV file when this mode is selected.
 The chirp and sweep channel setting will be used to produce the test signal file.

+HouseCurve needs to stay in the foreground when taking measurements.
+If you need to use your iPhone/iPad to trigger the playback of the test signal, put the player into single song repeat.
+You can then switch back to HouseCurve and capture measurements as needed.

+The AirPlay button is disabled in this mode.

 ## Internal Mic Compensation
 The average built in iPhone/iPad is reasonably flat, but begins to roll off below ~60 Hz and above ~16 KHz.
 Internal Mic Compensation applies a moderate boost to correct this.
 The boost curve is +6 dB at 30 Hz, tapering to zero at 60 Hz.
 Likewise, at 16 KHz, the boost is zero and this increases to 6 dB at 20 KHz.